World Fellowship Center: Landscape and buildings

 On the World Fellowship main site there is Lloyd Lodge (built in various stages from the 19th century onwards), the primary lodging facility, which has a commercial-sized kitchen, a dining hall, a galley kitchen, eighteen guest rooms and seven full-bathrooms, two half-bathrooms, and an alter-abled accessible showering facility, two screened-in porches and a veranda, a parlor, and a conference room (referred to as the old conference room), which has a library and fireplace.
 In addition to the old conference room, there is a one-room building (Schmauch House), constructed in the late 1990s, which currently functions as the primary conference and discussion room.
 Schmauch house is reached via an engraved brick pathway, completed in the late 2000s from donations from numerous guests, and has a nearby composting toilet and memorial wall (featuring the headstones of several guests).
-Also on site are a gazebo, picnic tables, a firepit, outdoor grill, basketball and volleyball courts, a chalet, a cistern, a playground, two dormitories, a Cape house used to house the directors year-round as well as house guests in the summer, a rope swing, a private cabin (which functions as the directors' summertime residence) and chicken coop adjacent to an enclosure that housed Saanens used for cheesemaking from 2008 to 2015.
-Prominently featured in numerous photographs taken on site (especially staff photos) is a sizable granite boulder (typically referred to as "peace rock") encircled by a flower garden, and a peace pole with a superb view of the eastern face of nearby Mount Chocorua.
+Also on site are a gazebo, picnic tables, a firepit, outdoor grill, basketball and volleyball courts, a chalet, a cistern, a playground, two dormitories, a rope swing, a private cabin, and chicken coop adjacent to an enclosure that housed Saanens used for cheesemaking between 2008 and 2015.
+Just south of the main site entrance is a Cape Cod house, constructed between 2000 and 2001.
+Originally referred to as simply 'the cape,' it was officially renamed the Davis-Walsh house in summer 2023, and features five guest rooms and two bathrooms.
+Starting in fall of 2023, the cape may be rented to visiting groups and/or individual travelers year-round.
+Prominently featured in numerous photographs taken on site is a sizable granite boulder (typically referred to as "peace rock") encircled by a flower garden, and a peace pole with a superb view of the eastern face of nearby Mount Chocorua.